lairdstewart/lairdstewart.github.io/src/index.md

 <h3 id="about">About</h3>

-I'm a software engineer at [Metron Inc.](https://metsci.com) developing tracking and sensor-fusion algorithms for maritime systems.
+I'm a software engineer at [Metron Inc.](https://metsci.com) developing tracking and signal processing algorithms for sonar systems.
 I studied applied math at Emory and computer engineering at Georgia Tech.
 I take part-time coursework at Johns Hopkins—currently Theory of Machine Learning.
 Most of what [I read](https://www.goodreads.com/user/show/184711854-laird-stewart) centers on energy, technology, history, and progress.
 I'd like to write more.

 - [LinkedIn](https://linkedin.com/in/lairdstewart)
 - [GitHub](https://github.com/lairdstewart)